ATM accidentally dispenses $100 bills due to glitch

-Deputies stopped at machine located at FM 1960 and the North Freeway when they saw a large crowd gathered around the machine, according to the Harris County Sheriff’s Office.
+Deputies stopped at a machine at FM 1960 and the North Freeway when they saw a large crowd gathered around it, according to the Harris County Sheriff’s Office.

 Deputies asked what was going on and were told the ATM was dispensing $100 bills that people weren't supposed to be getting.
 Deputies shut it down, notified Bank of America and cleared the crowd out.